Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] It supplies an online IT ticketing platform for resource requests.
 - [ ] It supports automatic code validation services.
-- [ ] It provides the ability to programmatically provision existing resources.
+- [y] It provides the ability to programmatically provision existing resources.
 - [ ] It automates the resource request process from a company's IT vendor list.

 **[⬆ Back to Top](#table-of-contents)**